fizban99/vst_latency_test/README.rst

 3. In the install directory run `pip3 install -r requirements.txt`
 4. Download and install loopMIDI (https://www.tobias-erichsen.de/software/loopmidi.html).
 This is used to create a virtual MIDI port to emulate an external keyboard.
 5. Start your VST of preference.
 See below for free and easy options.
+6. Configure the VST Host to play through the audio device you want to test.
+Preferrably using ASIO.
+Start with a 128 buffer size.
+7. Connect a cable from the output of the audio device you want to test to another input device (such as the computer's soundcard)
+8. Run the vst_latency_test script.
+9. Repeat with a 256 buffer size.
+One way to estimate the latency of a 128 buffer size is actually substracting the 128 buffer size latency from the 256 buffer size latency.
+Since the input latency is the same, and the output latency tends to double when doubling the buffer size, the difference is aproximately the output latency of a 128 buffer size.

 Free VSTs